marcoantonioni/teampostgresqk/README.md

 http://cdn.webworks.dk/download/teampostgresql_multiplatform.zip

+Many thanks to https://github.com/steigr/docker-teampostgresql for its script on how to run the application.

 This container image is built to run in any K8S platform, podman and docker runtimes.

 This container image does not require special security permissions when deployed on Openshift.